 Stars control Coyotes 3-0 in Montgomery’s NHL coaching debut

-DALLAS (AP) — Devin Shore, Alexander Radulov and John Klingberg scored less than two minutes apart in the second period and the Dallas Stars made Jim Montgomery a winner in his NHL coaching debut, beating the Arizona Coyotes 3-0 on Thursday night.
+“First of all, players win games,” Montgomery said after Devin Shore, Alexander Radulov and John Klingberg scored less than two minutes apart in the second period of a 3-0 win over the Arizona Coyotes on Thursday night.

 Ben Bishop stopped all 30 shots for his first season-opening shutout and the 25th of his career.
 Bishop has a four-game winning streak on opening night.

 Shore broke a scoreless tie by putting in a rebound as he was going to his knees.
 Radulov beat backtracking former Dallas defenseman Alex Goligoski one-on-one in a battle for the puck as they skated up the ice and slipped it between Antii Raanta’s pads 27 seconds later.

 A little more than a minute after that, Klingberg skated alone up the right side in 4-on-4 and beat Raanta inside the far post.

 “A couple of big ‘yeahs’ by me behind the bench on every one of them,” Montgomery said.
 “So, it was a great flurry by us.”

 Defenseman Connor Carrick, acquired in a trade with Toronto three days before the opener, assisted on the first two goals.